cypher4859/codeyou-devops-aws-takehome-assignment-1-docker-intro/README.md

 ### Tasks:

 1. **Pulling Docker Images**
     - Pull the latest version of the following Docker images: `redis`, `alpine`, and `ubuntu`.
         - Verify that the images have been downloaded successfully by listing all images on your system.
         - **Command Reference**: Use `docker image pull` and `docker image ls`.

 2. **Running Containers**
     - Create and start a container for each of the images (`redis`, `alpine`, and `ubuntu`).
       - For `redis`, run it in detached mode so it continues running in the background for later investigation.
+          - *NOTE*: This container when run will execute the redis service which will run until stopped.
+That's why we want to run it in the background, i.e. in detached mode.
+          - **Command Reference**: Use `docker container run -d <IMAGE>` to run in detached mode.
       - For `alpine`, start it interactively and use `/bin/sh` to get a shell inside the container.
           - Once inside the Alpine container, run `ls` to list all files at the root (`/`) directory.
+          - **Command Reference**: Remember from the Challenge that we use `docker container run -it <IMAGE> <COMMAND>` to run a container and hook up to it interactively (`-it`) to execute a certain <COMMAND>.
       - For `ubuntu`, start it interactively and use `/bin/sh` to get a shell inside the container.
         - Once inside the Ubuntu container, run `ls` to list all the files at `/etc` directory.
-    - **Command Reference**: Use `docker container run -d` for `redis` and `docker container run -it alpine /bin/sh` or `docker container run -it ubuntu /bin/sh` for `alpine` and `ubuntu`.
+        - **Command Reference**: Use `docker container run -it alpine /bin/sh` or `docker container run -it ubuntu /bin/sh` for `alpine` and `ubuntu`.
 The `-t` means to allocate a terminal in the container.
 Most of the time these two option flags are used together as `-it`.

+3. **Investigate Running Containers**
-- For the`redis` container, ensure that the container is started and install useful packages like `lsof`, `procps` (for `ps`), and `net-tools` (for networking commands).
+    - *NOTE*: For the`redis` container, ensure that the container is started and install useful packages like `lsof`, `procps` (for `ps`), and optionally `net-tools` (for networking commands, like ifconfig).
 This will provide a more realistic service environment to investigate.
         - You can install these packages by `apt update && apt install -y lsof procps` from the terminal in the container or by using `docker exec`.
 These packages aren't typically in the redis image because it's meant to be lightweight but they are default standard tools on most linux systems.
         - **Command Reference**: Use `docker container run -d` for `redis` and `docker container run -it` for `alpine` and `ubuntu`.

-3. **Investigate Running Containers**
     - List all the running containers on your system.
     - Use `docker exec` to execute the `ps aux` command inside the `redis` container to see which processes are running, including the Redis server.
-If you're already in a terminal within the container then just run `ps aux` instead.
-Make note of the `redis-server` process and it's PID
+If you've already setup a terminal within the container using `/bin/sh` or `/bin/bash` then just run `ps aux` from the command line instead.
+Make note of the `redis-server` process and it's PID.
-- Ensure you have a terminal into the Redis container by using `docker exec`.
+    - Use `docker exec` to either get a new terminal into the container or to execute the next step against the `redis` container in order to find files are currently open by the Redis process
       - Using the PID for the running Redis service, use `lsof -p <PID>` to find which files are currently open by the Redis process.
     - **Command Reference**: Use `docker container ls`, `docker exec`, `ps aux`, `lsof`.
+Use `docker exec -it <CONTAINER> /bin/sh` to get a terminal into an already running container or replace `/bin/sh` with the name of a command, e.g. `lsof`, `ps aux`, to execute the command inside the container.

 4. **Resource Monitoring**
     - Use Docker to monitor the resource usage of your `redis` container.
 Specifically, observe the CPU, memory, and network usage for a few seconds.
+Document your findings.
     - **BONUS**: How can you run the command to monitor resources without blocking the terminal?
 Document your findings.
     - **Command Reference**: Use `docker stats`.